 Who Is This For?

-All voices and levels are welcome.
+All voices, ages and levels are welcome.
 No musical experience is necessary.
 In fact, people who only sing in the shower or car are especially welcome.
 We are all capable of making beautiful sound, and we would love to help you experience this birthright.

-While we deeply value the presence of children in our community, this event is geared toward teens and adults.
+This event is geared more toward teens and adults.
 Young people who can remain engaged in the singing or be quietly present throughout the event are most welcome.
 If bringing a young, active child would support you to show up, please be in touch with us and we will navigate the way forward together.

 Our rental agreement with Runnymede United Church allows us to use the Kingsbury Room and bathrooms.
 The kitchen can be used briefly to fill water bottles.
 Please stay within these areas and ensure that children remain with the group.
 When children need to use the bathroom or kitchen, an adult must accompany them.